"ductus" meaning in English

 IPA: /ˈdʌk.təs/ Forms: ductus [plural], ductuses [plural]

 Etymology: Borrowed from Latin ductus (“leading, conducting”, noun).
 Doublet of duct and douit.
-Etymology templates: {{bor|en|la|ductus||leading, conducting|pos=noun}} Latin ductus (“leading, conducting”, noun), {{doublet|en|duct|douit}} Doublet of duct and douit Head templates: {{en-noun|ductus|ductuses}} ductus (plural ductus or ductuses)
+Etymology templates: {{bor|en|la|ductus||leading, conducting|pos=noun}} Latin ductus (“leading, conducting”, noun), {{doublet|en|duct|douit}} Doublet of duct and douit Head templates: {{en-noun|*|es}} ductus (plural ductus or ductuses)

 1. (writing)

-the number of strokes that make up a written letter, and the direction, sequence and speed in which they are written (Compare graph; see also aspect.)
+The number of strokes that make up a written letter, and the direction, sequence and speed in which they are written (Compare graph; see also aspect.)

 2. (writing)

-a subtle reduction of weight towards the middle of the stroke of the letter
+A subtle reduction of weight towards the middle of the stroke of the letter.

-Sense id: en-ductus-en-noun-RunG8z~E Topics: anatomy, medicine, sciences
+Sense id: en-ductus-en-noun-dxVHWX4W Categories (other): Anatomy Topics: anatomy, medicine, sciences

 The following are not (yet) sense-disambiguated